 Nextiva – Best VoIP for Small Businesses, Call Centers & Growing Teams

-Nextiva is our top pick because it covers nearly every use case without being hard to manage.
+Nextiva is my top pick because it covers nearly every use case without being hard to manage.
 You get unlimited domestic calling, robust call routing, auto attendants, team chat, SMS/MMS, file sharing, and video meetings that support up to 25 active video participants (with up to 250 on audio) on supported tiers.

 It scales gracefully—add users or features as you grow—so you won’t outgrow the platform when call volumes spike or new teams come online.